-Google Cloud Identity and Access Management (Cloud IAM) provides predefined roles that give granular access to specific Google Cloud Platform resources and prevent unwanted access to other resources.
+Identity and Access Management (IAM) provides predefined roles that give fine-grained access to specific Google Cloud resources and help prevent unwanted access to other resources.

 Before you begin

-- Understand the IAM best practices for least privilege.
+- Understand best practices for implementing the principle of least privilege.

-You create a custom role by combining one or more of the available Cloud IAM permissions.
-Permissions allow users to perform specific actions on Google Cloud Platform resources.
-In the Cloud IAM world, permissions are represented in the form:
+You create a custom role by combining one or more of the available IAM permissions.
+Permissions allow users to perform specific actions on Google Cloud resources.
+In the IAM world, permissions are represented in the form:

 For example, the

 to list the Compute Engine instances they own, and